nasa/ow_simulator/ow_dynamic_terrain/README.md

     merge_method: 'min' }"
 ```

-The listing below explains used parameter:
+The listing below explains the message parameters:

 * *position*: is in reference to gazebo world coordinates.
   * The x and y values of the position define the center of the circle.